 The Best Natural Skin Products In Your 40s Should: Include Wrinkle Repair and Collagen Boosters

-- La Vie Celeste Exfoliating Mother of Pearl Cleanser ($40 in the shop) has a creamy clay base for brightening and clarifying the complexion.
+La Vie Celeste Exfoliating Mother of Pearl Cleanser ($40) has a creamy clay base for brightening and clarifying the complexion.

 Toners perform an important balancing act between controlling excess oil, refining pores and providing anti-aging nourishment.

-- La Vie Celeste Restorative Illuminating Toner's ($35 in the shop) main ingredient is aloe, closely followed by vitamin B. The very useful addition of horse chestnut is helpful for broken veins.
+La Vie Celeste Restorative Illuminating Toner's ($35) main ingredient is aloe, closely followed by vitamin B. The very useful addition of horse chestnut is helpful for broken veins.

 It is in your 40s that serums come into their own.
 They can be divided into the Big 3 for brightening, sun damage or wrinkles.
 Many people have heard that what they need is retinol (a vitamin A).
 I don’t entirely agree with that and think they can be all too easily overdone.

-- E’shee Clinical Esthetic Vitalizing C Serum ($119 in the shop) proves that vitamin C is nothing to sneer at, however.
+E’shee Clinical Esthetic Vitalizing C Serum ($119) proves that vitamin C is nothing to sneer at, however.
 Along with liposome vitamin C, this serum gives us copper PCA and antioxidants mulberry and ginkgo biloba.

 EXFOLIANT AND BRIGHTENER